-Environmental Issue to be considered in site inspection YES NO N/A If YES add an explanatory comment and mitigation measure If any sediment traps have been installed, have they become clogged and not functional?
-Are any soil retention/slope stabilisation measures required or being implemented?
-Issue: Soil Contamination Are there any signs of soil that has been contaminated due to spillage (Petrochemical, cleaning products)?
-Issue: Pollution of water courses/bodies/source through soil erosion, entry of liquid construction waste or chemicals or entry of solid construction waste into the water course/body Are there visible signs of increased sediment immediately downstream of construction works in any rivers, in the well or in the nearby marine environment within the project area?
-Have there been any complaints from residents or third parties regarding pollution of water sources/courses/bodies?
-Has any construction spoil been disposed of into or adjacent to a water source/course/body?
-Are any construction related fuels and chemicals stored within 10m of a water source/course/body?
-Has any fuel or chemical leaked during storage, transport to site, use on site or refuelling?
+tal Issue to be considered in site YES NO N/A If YES add an explanatory comment and mitigation measure diment traps have been installed, y become clogged and not al? soil retention/slope stabilisation rs required or being implemented?
+Contamination e any signs of soil that has been nated due to spillage (Petrochemical, products)? ition of water dies/source through soil erosion, nid construction waste or or entry of solid construction he water course/body e visible signs of increased sediment tely downstream of construction any rivers, in the well or in the narine environment within the project ere been any complaints from s or third parties regarding pollution sources/courses/bodies? construction spoil been disposed of djacent to a water ourse/body? construction related fuels and ls stored within 10m of a water ourse/body? fuel or chemical leaked during djacent to a water ourse/body? construction related fuels and ls stored within 10m of a water ourse/body?

 Environmental Issue to be considered in site inspection YES NO N/A If YES add an explanatory comment and mitigation measure - Has any construction related solid or liquid waste entered a water source/course/body within the general project area (including construction site office)?
 Issue: Prevention of negative landscape and visual impacts.
 Have any construction compounds, materials dumps, or waste disposal sites in use not been discussed and agreed with the Supervising Officer (and, if necessary, appropriately licensed with the Government of St Vincent?)?
 Are there any visible signs of scaring from excavation works that require restoration?
 Issue: Management and disposal of solid and liquid construction wastes.
 Has any construction related packaging (especially cement bags) been disposed of on the side of the road, in vacant land, along river embankments or in the river channel, or at any unofficial waste disposal site along the route?
 Has any contaminated/hazardous material been found during construction?
 Is any sub-contractor's waste being disposed of along the roadside or at an unlicensed waste disposal site along the route?
 Has any construction waste of any kind been dumped by the side of the road or along the river embankment?

-Environmental Issue to be considered in site inspection YES NO N/A If YES add an explanatory comment and mitigation measure --- ----- ---- ----- --- Are any liquid wastes being discharged to water courses?
-Has any liquid waste, liquid contaminant leaked unto the site, into any neighbouring lands or water source/course/body?
+Environmental Issue to be considered in site inspection YES NO N/A If YES add an explanatory comment and mitigation measure Are any liquid wastes being discharged to water courses?
+If so is water quality testing being conducted?(Maintain a log of test results) Has any liquid waste, liquid contaminant leaked unto the site, into any neighbouring lands or water source/course/body?
 Is water discharge/pumping in progress?
 Is there any Hazardous waste by products on site?
 Issue: Management of construction noise and vibration.
 Is any noisy stationary plant being operated adjacent to housing?
 (If so are they screened to reduce disturbance?)
 Are any noisy activities taking place before 7:00 a.m. or after 5:00 p.m. between Monday to Friday?
 (If so has this working been discussed and agreed with the Supervising Engineer/Client?)
 Have there been any noise or vibration related complaints during the last week?
 Issue: Dust nuisance prevention.
 Are there any houses adjacent to the construction sites being affected adversely by dust?
 Are any crops adjacent to the construction works covered with dust?
 Is there any quarry material stored on site that is uncovered or does not have hoarding and subject to dispersal by the wind?
-Are any trucks, carrying quarry materials to or from the site, transporting this material uncovered?